benvaljean/benvaljean.github.io/_posts/2007-07-04-Document_has_already_been_deleted_Error_(Lotus_Notes).markdown

 title: Document has already been deleted Error (Lotus Notes)
 ---

-When trying to delete a document/email within [Lotus Notes](http://en.wikipedia.org/wiki/Lotus_Notes) the following error can
+When trying to delete a particular document/email within [Lotus Notes](http://en.wikipedia.org/wiki/Lotus_Notes) the following error can
 occur: **Document has already been deleted** and the document/email cannot be deleted.